the-other-sunny/AES-Single-Fault-Attack/README.md

 ```
 ## Credits

-This project was inspired by the paper:
+This project is inspired by the paper:

 [Differential Fault Analysis of the Advanced Encryption
 Standard using a Single Fault](https://eprint.iacr.org/2009/575.pdf)